20-Minute Shrimp Piccata

 - 3/4 cup chicken or vegetable broth

-- 2 tablespoon cold butter, cut into pieces (or less if preferred)
+- 2 tablespoons cold butter, cut into pieces

 Instructions